About studying abroad

 N.W.
 (Graduate School of Arts and Sciences)

-Study abroad destination: Moscow (Russia) Purpose: Field research Duration: 1 year
+Study Abroad Destination: Moscow (Russia) Purpose: Field research Duration: 1 year

 Selection of study abroad destination and purpose